tkoenigGIT/FutureState/README.md

 **2. Image Compression for Web Delivery**

 For site furnishings, which tend to be computer-generated and will be cached for re-use between pages, tend towards png; For site content, which will often be page-specific and likely large and complex enough to mask lossy compression, tend towards jpg.
-PNG files should be run through PNGCrush to acheive the correct colors you would expect for your design.
+PNG files should be run through PNGCrush to acheive the correct compression and colors you would expect for your design .
 In general, a site optimizing its content will want to crush all of its PNG images (by using batch-mode conversion), and pngcrush includes two options to support batch conversion.
 The first allows one to specify a new extension for converted images, which will be created in the same directory as the original:

     pngcrush -e -crushed.png foo.png foo2.png foo3.png foo4.png